DETAILED ACTION

 an arm lid plate 105 rotatably enclosed in the collar;

-a first bracket 135A opposite a second bracket 135B, the first bracket and the second bracket extending downwardly in a same direction from the arm lid plate; and
+a first bracket 135A opposite a second bracket 135B, the first bracket and the second bracket extending downwardly in a same direction from the arm lid plate;

 wherein a first water feature of the one or more water features is produced when the laminar body is in a first orientation;

-wherein the laminar body includes a laminar light engine 220 to generate one or more light patterns;
+wherein the laminar body includes a laminar light engine 220 to generate one or more light patterns.

 Allowable Subject Matter

-Claims 2-7 are objected to as being dependent upon a rejected base claim, but would be allowable if rewritten in independent form including all of the limitations of the base claim and any intervening claims.
+Claims 2-7 and 13 are objected to as being dependent upon a rejected base claim, but would be allowable if rewritten in independent form including all of the limitations of the base claim and any intervening claims.

 Conclusion